 4. The degree of M.Theol.
-(General) may be awarded to a student who, in addition to fulfilling Divinity Regulation 2, gains at least a further 160 credits of which at least 40 credits shall be in Divinity subjects, except with the permission of the Head of School.
+(General) may be awarded to a student who, in addition to fulfilling Divinity Regulation 2, gains at least a further 120 credits.

 E. M.Theol.
 (Honours)

 5. A student who, in addition to fulfilling Divinity Regulation 2, has gained a further 40 credits may be admitted to the Honours degree programme in Divinity, save that with the permission of the Head of School concerned, a student may be permitted to enter a programme having gained only 200 credits and to attend additional First or Second level modules in the first year of the Honours programme.
 No student may be permitted to proceed to the Second year of an Honours programme who has gained fewer than 240 credits in First and Second level modules.